dwarvesf/playbook/engineering/charter.md

 date: null
 ---

-# Project Charter
+# Project charter

 ## Definitions

-**Project Charter** is a formal, typically short document that describes your project in its entirety , including what the objectives are, how it will be carried out, and who the stakeholders are.
+**Project charter** is a formal, typically short document that describes your project in its entirety , including what the objectives are, how it will be carried out, and who the stakeholders are.
 It is a crucial ingredient in planning out the project because it is used throughout the project lifecycle.

-## Why is the Project Charter So Important?
+## Why is the Project charter So Important?

-### The benefits of Project Charters for the development team
+### The benefits of project charters for the development team

 - Helps determine project value: help the team determine if it’s worthwhile to carry out or propose the project.
 - Saves time down the road: the time you take at the beginning is the time you won’t need to spend trouble? shooting and negotiating if you’ve already addressed these areas in the project charter.